grscheller/scheller-linux-archive/grok/Scala/fpinscala/README.md

-## Functional Programming in Scala Book Exercises
+# Functional Programming in Scala
 I'm working my way through "Functional Programming in Scala" by Paul Chiusana and Runar Bjarnason to learn Scala.
 Also, I am teaching myself SBT using the online